Heading

 Just in case you don’t quite feel confident enough yet to assemble the pieces, here is the revised final macro.

-' Select the current heading in the document including
+' Select the current heading content without the heading paragraph

 Selection.Bookmarks("\HeadingLevel").Select